Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Introduction

-We will refer to this LP as CLP($T$) for ${\cal I}$.
-Formally we minimize the objective function $0$, but the main point is whether CLP($T$) is feasible.
 For a given instance ${\cal I}$, let $T^* = T^*({\cal I})$ be the maximum $T$ for which CLP($T$) is feasible.
 It is a striking fact from \cite{bansalsviridenko} that even though CLP($T$) has exponentially many variables, $T^*$ can be approximated up to any desired accuracy in polynomial time.
 Note that any allocation for ${\cal I}$ of min-value $T'$ gives an (integer) feasible solution to CLP($T'$).
 Hence $OPT\leq T^*$.
 We will refer to $T^*/OPT$ as the {\em integrality gap}.
+Thus to prove the upper bound $1/\alpha$ on the integrality gap is to prove that, given any $T$ and fractional matching $x$ as described above, there exist $|P|$ disjoint sets $\{e^p\subseteq L_p:p\in P\}$ with $v(e^p)\geq\alpha T$ for each $p\in P$.

 Using their configuration LP, Bansal and Sviridenko~\cite{bansalsviridenko} obtained an $O(\log \log |P|/ \log\log\log |P|)$-approximation algorithm for the Santa Claus problem.
 They also formulated a combinatorial conjecture and connected it to the problem of finding an allocation with large min-value given a feasible solution of CLP($T$).
 Feige~\cite{feige} proved this conjecture via repeated applications of the Lov\'asz Local Lemma and hence established a constant integrality gap for the CLP.
 This was later made algorithmic by Haeupler, Saha, and Srinivasan~\cite{haeupsahasrin} using Local Lemma algorithmization, which provided the first (huge, but) constant factor approximation algorithm for the Santa Claus problem.